 If you are tired, you can hang on to your birth partner or lie on your side.
 Left side is the best lying down position if you are going to spend much time in one position – either side is fine if you move around periodically.
 Never stay on your back for long if at all.
 Try to change positions fairly regularly.

-Even if they want to strap on the monitors, or put in an IV you would still need to stand to go off to the toilet so it is possible to be upright and monitored even if the upright part is for short periods of time.
+Even if they want to strap on the monitors, or put in an IV you could stand to go to the toilet, so it is possible to be upright and monitored even if the upright part is for short periods of time.
 You do have the right to stand up if you want to, or sit on a birth ball (exercise ball) or turn around and kneel or lean on the bed.
 Be more active – even if it’s not super comfortable at first, it will be of benefit to your labour and is likely to reduce pain.
 Use your instincts and find positions that work for you.

 If for any reason you cannot stand up then LIE ON YOUR SIDE.
 Even with epidural you can be on your side and midwives can help you to change positions periodically even if some positions are just moving your legs as this changes the angle of your pelvis.
 Ask them to help you move.